itsdax/Runescape-Web-Walker-Engine/README.md

 ##About
 - This is the **front end** of my web walker, which includes a wrapper for the server-client interaction of generating paths from point A to point B and navigating through the path.
 - Back-end pathfinding is coded using a combination of dijkstra's and A\* algorithm.
-Dijstra's is mainly for region limiting for performance purposes whereas A\* calculates the actual path.
+Dijkstra's is mainly for region limiting for performance purposes whereas A\* calculates the actual path.
 Wayports (Node jumps) cannot be calculated using a heuristic value so Dijkstra's is needed in this scenario.
 - The Walker Engine includes path walking, waypoint navigation (Ship Chartering/Portals/etc), and path randomization using BFS to prevent trackable walking patterns.

 ##Features